DawidKNS/javonetTask/API/README.md

 - run command: "npm install"
 - run command: "npx playwright install"
 - run all tests: "npx playwright test" - when the tests are finished, it will run ise report automatically
+- you can check report in folder playwright-report